Keywords: Reinforcement learning, Robust Reinforcement learning, Offline Reinforcement Learning, Diffusion Models

 TL;DR: We introduce Forecasting in Non-stationary Offline RL (FORL), a novel framework designed to be robust to passive non-stationarities, leveraging diffusion probabilistic models and time-series forecasting foundation models.

 Abstract: Offline Reinforcement Learning (RL) provides a promising avenue for training policies from pre-collected datasets when gathering additional interaction data is infeasible.
-However, existing offline RL methods often assume stationarity or only consider synthetic perturbations at test time—assumptions that often fail in real-world scenarios characterized by abrupt, time-varying offsets.
+However, existing offline RL methods often assume stationarity or only consider synthetic perturbations at test time, assumptions that often fail in real-world scenarios characterized by abrupt, time-varying offsets.
 These offsets can lead to partial observability, causing agents to misperceive their true state and degrade performance.
-To overcome this challenge, we introduce Forecasting in Non-stationary Offline RL (FORL), a framework that unifies (i) conditional diffusion-based candidate state generation, trained without presupposing any specific form of future non-stationarity, and (ii) zero-shot time-series foundation models.
+To overcome this challenge, we introduce Forecasting in Non-stationary Offline RL (FORL), a framework that unifies (i) conditional diffusion-based candidate state generation, trained without presupposing any specific pattern of future non-stationarity, and (ii) zero-shot time-series foundation models.
 FORL targets environments prone to unexpected, potentially non-Markovian offsets, requiring robust agent performance from the onset of each episode.
 Empirical evaluations on offline RL benchmarks, augmented with real-world time-series data to simulate realistic non-stationarity, demonstrate that FORL consistently improves performance compared to competitive baselines.
-By integrating zero-shot forecasting with the agent’s experience we aim to bridge the gap between offline RL and the complexity of real-world, non-stationary environments.
+By integrating zero-shot forecasting with the agent's experience, we aim to bridge the gap between offline RL and the complexities of real-world, non-stationary environments.

 Supplementary Material: zip